 “The idea for The Man with a Movie Camera had already arisen in 1924.
 How did this idea take shape?
 Strictly speaking we needed a Kino-theory and a Kino-program in cinematic form.
 I suggested such an idea to Vertov but it could not be realised at that time”.
 ‘Interview with Mikhail Kaufman’, 1979 (see reference below).
 He had a major disagreement with his brother over the editing of the film and they never worked together again.

-There is an argument that Vertov contradicts his theories by providing a narrative throughout the film (ie the cameraman making a film), and that the trick effects and obvious actors and staging in some scenes (the woman getting dressed in her apartment etc) conflict with his desire for film realism.
+There is an argument that Vertov contradicts his theories by providing a narrative throughout the film (ie the cameraman making a film), and that the trick effects and obvious actors and staging in some scenes (the Girl in her apartment etc) conflict with his desire for film realism.
 However, Vertov’s approach ‘…differed with most of the other Soviet futurist and constructivist artists, who insisted on the absolute dominance of “facts'” in art, and sought to eliminate any subjective interpretation.
 Vertov was less inclined to restrict his film making to such a factual approach and instead strove to achieve a balance between an authentic representation and “aesthetic” reconstruction of the external world.
 In doing so, he merged his “Film-Truth” principle of respecting the authenticity of each separate shot with his “Film-Eye” method, which requires a cinematic recreation of events through editing’ – Vlada Petric, ‘The Man with the Movie Camera, a Cinematic Analysis’, p.
 8 (see reference below).

 ‘The Men with the Movie Camera, The Poetics of Visual Style in Soviet Avant-Garde Cinema of the 1920s’, p.
 19 (see reference below).